 Our business depends on our ability to obtain payment from our clients of the amounts they owe us for the work we perform.
-As of December 31, 2020, our receivables for our commissions and fees were approximately \$4.7 billion, or approximately one-quarter of our total annual revenues, and portions of our receivables are increasingly concentrated in certain businesses and geographies.
+As of December 31, 2021, our receivables for our commissions and fees were approximately \$5.1 billion, or approximately one-quarter of our total annual revenues, and portions of our receivables are increasingly concentrated in certain businesses and geographies.

-Macroeconomic or political conditions, such as the impact from COVID-19, could result in financial difficulties for our clients, which could cause clients to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance or default on their payment obligations to us.
+Macroeconomic or political conditions, such as the impact from COVID-19, inflationary pressures or supply chain challenges, could result in financial difficulties for our clients, which could cause clients to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance or default on their payment obligations to us.